Criminal Justice Reform in the States: Spotlight on Legislatures

 Response to opioids

-New Mexico, Wash.
+Massachusetts, Mississippi, New Mexico, Washington

 Criminal convictions have ramifications far beyond the explicit sentences imposed on individuals.
 Reformers are pushing this year to expand and/or automate expungement processes in a number of states.
 In Delaware, new legislation would considerably increase eligibility for expungement; state law currently provides adults no opportunity short of a pardon to have past convictions expunged.